kgupta26/sp-connector-manager/README.md

 1. Work with developers/admins and decide on the connector configuration needed.
 2. Make a pull request to get that connector added into the state file.
 3. Jenkins reads the new commit on the state file and requests `Connect Manager` to apply the change.
+4. Jenkins asks Connect Manager to update state
-4. Connect Manager adds the connector
+5. Connect Manager pulls the state file (from github or wherever Jenkins outs it) adds the connector
-5. Jenkins recieives a confirmation from the service and notifies the admins on teams/slack.
+6. Upon completion, notifies the owners of the connectors that were updated.

 ## Proof of Concept
 This project is a service on top of Kafka Connect that reads a state file and applies changes to the Connect servers.
 For demonstration purposes we will show the working of following capabilities through this service API: